"What do you call it?" dinner, December 2006 (Wash and Go)

 This is the twist out.
 All I did was put my hair in about 16 large two-strand twists while it was still wet.
 I use the tightly curly method, so my hair was saturated with Aussie Moist Conditioner at the time that I twisted it.

 This is the final product after the ECO styler, but before my hair was dry.
 Again, when I applied the ECO style, my hair was saturated with Aussie Moist Conditioner.
+This is day 4, the day after the ECO refresher.
+Still soft and shiny as before.

 I got extremely hot overnight and the satin cap didn't help the matter.
 My hair drew up so much, I had to do something.On day 5, so I stretched with a little Kids Organic Olive Oil and Shea Detangling Lotion and the blow-dryer.
 Don't yell, I used cool air on the lowest setting.
 Even after a little heat it was still shiny and fantabulous!!